 Stuart’s keynote takes viewers through Red Badger’s engagement with one of Europe's largest banks to describe what a future state platform architecture would look like.
 This was all in preparation for a world where the bank could easily deploy workloads securely and reliably across on premise and any cloud without having to constantly adjust network topology to suit.

 Harris recognizes, “This is really refreshing that large enterprises are thinking ahead like this, driven by the pain of working with today's development environments.”
-Red Badger built a proof of concept to show what such a platform might look like and shares the demo here.
+Red Badger built a proof of concept to show what such a platform might look like and

 The next decade will be characterized by rushing out of the cloud – enough to be independent of any one provider.
 And that's enough to make good use of the edge, on premise, Internet of Things, etc. For companies in regulated industries, like financial services or healthcare, regulators will insist that organizations have a ‘get out’ plan.
 Realistically these plans aren't yet real and organizations wouldn't be able to execute them, at least not quickly.
 They are in place to satisfy the regulations.
 The reality is that the cost of moving everything to another cloud provider is prohibitive.